ColinLeung-NiloCat/UnityURP-SurfaceShaderSolution/README.md

 - surface shader is still a regular .shader file, can compile normally
 - SRP batcher compatible
 - can do everything shader graph can do, but 100% in code, version control friendly!
-- can add extra custom pass (e.g. outline)
+- can add extra custom pass (e.g. outline pass)
-- can select any lighting function just by editing 1 line of code
+- can switch to any lighting function just by editing 1 line of code
 - support using your own lighting function .hlsl
 - can apply any local postprocess